-This course is intended to help you level up your Python 3 skills.
-It’s intended for both intermediate and advanced learners.
+Python 201 is intended to help you level up your Python 3 skills.
+It’s for both intermediate and advanced Python learners.

-And it focuses heavily on interactive playgrounds and code snippets.
+And it focuses heavily on interactive playgrounds and Python snippets.

-- intermediate modules – parsing, context managers, regular expressions, and others
+- intermediate Python concepts – parsing, context managers, regular expressions, and others

 - unicode, generators and iterators – special functions such as